 On one of my trips I stopped to investigate some bamboo growing beside a tiny stream.
 It was the typical bamboo usually found growing in California, more like corn stalks than the hard wooden culms of oriental bamboo.
 However, as I peered into the small grove an odd stalk caught my eye.
 It looked to have broken and died long ago and was almost completely black in color, but the root end was hard and intact.
 I carefully dug it out of the ground.
 There was not enough for a full length shakuhachi — only about a foot of good wood, with a few rings of root to give it thickness and a nice taper.

 When I returned to the foothills I shaped the small piece of strange bamboo into a short flute.
-After I’d finished burning the holes I blew into it.
-I was astonished at the timbre of the notes.
+After I’d finished burning the holes and I blew into it, I was astonished at the timbre of the notes.
 Shakuhachi are normally rather low in pitch and their music is slow and haunting, almost mournful at times.
 But this shorter version was light and joyous, the notes fairly flying out in birdlike trills.

 I’d already made several shakuhachi and each one had it’s own personality.
 Some seemed to have more music in them than others.
 But this small black flute was something else entirely.
 The quality of the sound and the music that flowed effortlessly out of it was truly magical.